jsmoriss/adobe-xmp-for-wp/readme.txt

 <pre>[xmp id="101,ngg-201"]</pre>

 This shortcode prints all the XMP information for Media Library image ID "101" and NextGEN Gallery image ID "201".
-The XMP information is printed as a definition list &lt;dl&gt; with a class name of "xmp_shortcode" that you can style for your needs.
-Each &lt;dt&gt; and &lt;dd&gt; element also has a style corresponding to it's title - for example, the "Creator" list element has an "xmp_creator" class name.
+The XMP information is printed as a definition list &lt;dl&gt; with a CSS class name of "xmp_shortcode" that you can style for your needs.
+Each &lt;dt&gt; and &lt;dd&gt; element also has a style corresponding to it's title - for example, the "Creator" list element has an "xmp_creator" CSS class name.
 Here's an example of the definition list HTML:

 <pre>&lt;dl class="xmp_shortcode"&gt;
 &lt;dt class="xmp_credit"&gt;Credit&lt;/dt&gt;